apache/apisix-ingress-controller/docs/install.md

 # Installation

 This is an index page about installing Ingress APISIX in several environments.
-Click the following links according to your expectation.
+Click the following links on demands.

 * [Install Ingress APISIX on Minikube](deployments/minikube.md)
 * [Install Ingress APISIX on Azure AKS](deployments/azure.md)

 ## Kustomize Support

-As an alternaive way, you can also select to install apisix-ingress-controller by [Kustomize](https://kustomize.io/).
+As an alternative way, you can also choose to install apisix-ingress-controller by [Kustomize](https://kustomize.io/).

 ```shell
 kubectl create namespace ingress-apisix